nextstrain/auspice/DEV_DOCS.md

 3. [`Jest-Puppeteer`](https://github.com/smooth-code/jest-puppeteer)
 4. [`Jest-Image-Snapshot`](https://github.com/americanexpress/jest-image-snapshot)

-When you submit a pull request to the auspice repository, a variety of integration and unit tests will need to pass before it can be merged.
+When you submit a pull request to the auspice repository, certain tests will need to pass before it can be merged.

 You will likely want to run these tests locally before submitting: